jliszka/jliszka.github.com/_posts/2013-08-19-climbing-the-probability-distribution-ladder.md

 But why does the exponential distribution model the time between events in the first place?
 In a rigorous sense, the exponential distribution is the most natural choice.
-First of all, it produces values between 0 and {%m%}\infty{%em%} (in the parlance, it has "support" {%m%}[0, \infty){%em%}), which makes sense for modeling timings between events.
+First of all, it produces values between 0 and {%m%}\infty{%em%} (in the parlance, it has "support" {%m%}[0, \infty){%em%}), which makes sense for modeling timings between events — you don't want any negative values, but otherwise there is no limit to the amount of time that could elapse between events.

 And second, of all the distributions with support
 {%m%}[0, \infty){%em%}, the exponential distribution is the one that makes the fewest additional assumptions — that is, it contains the least extra information, which is the same as saying that it has the highest [entropy](http://en.wikipedia.org/wiki/Maximum_entropy_probability_distribution).